 Another possible benefit of the move towards FDLs is one of security.
 In 2016, it was reported that shortened URLs were more vulnerable to security flaws than standard links, though Google and Microsoft book took action to address those issues.

-In addition to a focus on FDL links, Google said that its decision to end goo.gl was due to the changing ways in which users navigated the web.
+In addition to a focus on Firebase Dynamic Links, Google said that its decision to end goo.gl was due to the changing ways users navigate the web.
 The company said that when it launched the service in 2009, the majority of users used desktop web browsers to access the internet.
 That has changed a lot in the past nine years, with users using smartphones, apps, and digital assistants to access the web.

 - To make the web safer, Google says URLs must die

 - Angee’s security service switches from sales to subscriptions